 • Body insecurity – stretch marks, engorged breasts, leaking nipples, weakened pelvic floor, loose skin on the stomach can seriously lower our self-esteem and in return can affect libido.
 This is where women need to go a bit easy on themselves and remember what their bodies just produced (and remember that those women who manage to erase all signs of having had a baby very quickly are most certainly in the minority).

-Hormonal changes and breastfeeding
+Hormonal changes and breastfeeding can reduce sex drive

 Your hormone levels undergo a big change after childbirth and particularly if you are breastfeeding, low oestrogen levels can cause vaginal dryness and therefore pain during intercourse.
 One study has shown that upon cessation of breast-feeding women experience a reduction in fatigue, improvement in mood and increase in sexual activity after stopping breastfeeding(3).
 This is not to suggest that stopping breast-feeding is the answer, but more to reassure us (and our partners) that it is normal and not permanent.